 Boris Johnson will face no-confidence vote by July, says senior Tory MP

-Former chief whip Mark Harper ‘very confident’ photos of parties will trigger more no-confidence letters
+Former chief whip Mark Harper ‘very confident’ photos of parties will come out

 Boris Johnson is likely to face a no-confidence vote within three months over the Partygate scandal, according to a senior Conservative MP opposed to his leadership.